dbbs-lab/cerebellar-models/configurations/mouse/README.md

 morphology is randomly selected.
 All GrC connected to the selected glom through the `ConnectomeGlomerulusGranule` strategy are also connected to the selected presynaptic GoC axon tip.

+## Extensions to the canonical model
+The `canonical circuit` serves as a template for cerebellar cortex reconstructions.
+Extensions located in subfolders, can be combined to the model to include specific details and perform various simulations.

+### Simulations
+Each circuit configuration can be reconstructed and simulated with BSB to reproduce different experiments.

+#### NEST
+[TODO]

+#### Neuron
+[TODO]

+### UBC
+[TODO]

 ## References

 [TODO: Add all citations here]